Women’s March On Washington And The “Pussyhat” Movement

 — Hillary Clinton (@HillaryClinton) January 21, 2017

-While Clinton may not have donned a “Pussyhat”, the queen of pop, Madonna, did speak to the Women’s March on Washington crowd in a stylish black “Pussyhat”, saying to the crowd,
+While Clinton may not have donned a “Pussyhat,” the queen of pop, Madonna, did speak to the Women’s March on Washington crowd in a stylish black “Pussyhat,” saying to the crowd,

 “Good did not win this election, but good will win in the end… The revolution starts here.”

-The incredible turnout of the Women’s March on Washington, and indeed in all of the protests worldwide, was only made more impressive by the presence of the “Pussyhats”.
-Speaking of the project and what would happen with the pink hats after the Women’s March on Washington, Jayna Zweiman requested that the “Pussyhat” protesters continue to wear their hats with pride and keep fighting for women’s rights,
+The incredible turnout of the Women’s March on Washington, and indeed in all of the protests worldwide, was only made more impressive by the presence of the “Pussyhats.”
+Speaking of the project and what would happen with the pink hats after the Women’s March on Washington, Jayna Zweiman requested that the “Pussyhat” protesters continue to wear their hats with pride and keep fighting for women’s rights.

 “Keep wearing your hats.
 Loudly, proudly for the next march.
 Wear it around town, wear it to the grocery store, talk about women’s rights.
 Or if you’re not going to wear it again, if it’s not your style, give it to another feminist you know.
 You can also donate it to someone who needs the warmth of a hat, which would be great.”